Massage Can Help Reduce Muscle Soreness after Training

 Medical Massage Therapy is a Priority at New York Hospital

-The Sisters of Charity Hospital in Buffalo, New York is offering hospital-based medical massage therapy, writes Massage Magazine.
-Roughly 80 percent of the hospital’s medical massage therapy clients are seen on an outpatient basis, mainly due to no-fault (auto accident injuries) or workers’ compensation claims.
+In Buffalo, New York, the Sisters of Charity Hospital is offering hospital-based medical massage therapy, writes Massage Magazine.
+Roughly 80 percent of the hospital’s medical massage therapy clients are seen daily, mainly due to no-fault (auto accident injuries) or workers’ compensation claims.
 Hospital massage therapists also receive orders from doctors to see patients in the hospital.
-As an example, on Wednesdays, the medical massage team can be found offering massage therapy services to cancer patients.
+For example, on Wednesdays, the medical massage team can offer massage therapy services to cancer patients.

 Massage Magazine says that The National Center for Complementary and Integrative Health (NCCIH) notes that this can be beneficial, as many reviews and studies have found that, “at least for the short term, massage therapy for cancer patients may reduce pain, promote relaxation, and boost mood.”
 Read more.

 Bodyfriend Introduces Brain Massage Technology